 - Niche online brands are winning big: niche ecommerce brands saw a big uptick in orders during the heart of the COVID-19 pandemic.
-By establishing themselves at that time, these brands are now in a position to carry the momentum throughout 2021 and beyond.
+These brands can carry the momentum throughout 2023 and beyond.

 In the not-so-distant past, ecommerce businesses focused primarily on core products.
-Things like clothes, electronics, and household goods were top sellers.
+Items like clothes, electronics, and household goods were top sellers.

 But today, retailers in every space imaginable are establishing themselves as formidable competitors to traditional brick-and-mortar stores.
 This is one of the biggest reasons for the growth in the global ecommerce market.

-As noted by Forbes, categories with low ecommerce sales—such as alcoholic beverages—have the biggest potential for growth as they are in their infancy concerning purchasing online.
+As noted by Forbes, categories with historically low ecommerce sales—such as alcoholic beverages—have the biggest potential for growth as they are in their infancy concerning purchasing online.
 IWSR predicts that ecommerce alcohol sales will grow as much as 34% in the next few years, which is less than what was previously forecasted but remains a strong growth trajectory.

-Conversely, more popular categories like apparel and electronics don’t have as much room for growth, but there’s still potential for upward movement.
+Conversely, more popular categories like apparel and electronics don’t have as much room for growth, but the upward movement still has potential.